What is AMP and Why Do You Need It?

 Because it’s still in the early days of conception, putting numbers to AMP is a risky game.
 However, research so far indicates that using AMP improves mobile speeds anywhere between 15% and 85%.
 It’s worth noting that these speed boosts don’t depend on endless tweaks to your pages: If you use AMP, the boosts are automatically there.

 What does that mean for your company right now?
-Generally, it means that priority should be given to clean your web design that allows for AMP adoption.
+Generally, it means that priority should be given to cleaning your web design that allows for AMP adoption.
 Specifically, you should consider:

 • Reviewing Google’s updates: Google is often at the forefront of mobile development and is a core contributor to AMP, so pay attention to its updates.

 • Focus on the other mobile problems: AMP takes care of many performance issues for you, and even more as time goes on.
 But it would help if you still managed content decisions, readability, touchscreen compatibility, and many other important factors in mobile development.
 Think of AMP as a way to free up your resources to focus more on what really matters.